 THE TEMPORARY NATURE OF THINGS

-The collection began on the 27 March 2007 and ended on the 26 March 2008.
+The collection began on 27 March 2007 and ended on 26 March 2008.
 Each piece had to be conceived, designed and made within the 24 hours of each day, in conjunction with a drawing and corresponding Haiku.
 Each piece embodied a reflection on the nature of that day--be it a response to literal organic forms found in the environment or the introspective contemplation of aspects of the human condition.
-Idealistically intended to discover the poetry in the everyday and the little things that might otherwise pass one by, these daily forms came to abstractly exemplify contemplations on life, time, and indeed, temporality.
+Idealistically intended to discover the poetry in the every day and the little things that might otherwise pass one by, these daily forms came to abstractly exemplify contemplations on life, time, and, indeed, temporality.

 Three major pieces accompanied the collection, comprising a series of mourning jewellery that responded to the journey of the everyday experience recorded by the miniatures.
 Embodying the collective memories of that past year, the Mourning Series was essentially reconstructions that told a story of how the year was to be remembered; they provided closure to a particular chapter in time.

 "I remember as a small child in school, participating in a project to plant seeds to grow trees.
 We each chose seeds from a native plant and placed them in several envelopes with a message attached to each, asking that the seeds be planted so a new tree might grow.
 The seeds were attached to small balloons filled with helium and cast into the sky to be taken where the wind blew them...

 This is how I look at the completion of this project.
 These small objects will be cast out, with no knowledge of who might eventually pick them out to ‘plant’ them into their lives...The original intention is transferred, meaning is reinterpreted and the object hopefully lives on, mediated by the hand of another; a new story begins...".